Please find more information on the cookies here

 7.30 Meeting a master vase painter from ancient Athens (Ádám Boros)

 Classical and contemporary reflections – music, dance, theatre, poetry, and improvisation in the collections

 Strange things happen in galleries at night.
-Have you ever felt that a melody, a poem or a movement would be a perfect match for a work of art as it would convey the sensation and the fleeting magic you experience when looking at it?
+Have you ever felt that a melody, a poem or a movement would be a perfect match for a work of art because it would convey the sensation and the magic you experience when looking at it?
 This evening, interesting melodies, well-known poems and movements will accompany the artworks in the museum’s collections of painting, infusing them with new colour and life.

 Frequently asked questions